ttddee/CascadeDocs/docs/source/writingshader.rst

 Here you can see that the **inputBack** value is copied into **result** and then saved to the output image via **imageStore**.

-That's what this shader does, it copies the input to the output without doing anything.
+That's what this shader does, it copies the input to the output, without doing anything else.

 Writing our own shader
 ----------------------